Bat-Jen-21/simmer-final-project/README.md

 **Ingredient Search**

 This tab allows you to search through all recipes using keywords found in either their titles or ingredients list.
-The javascript in 'filter.js' submits an AJAX request to the database to update the page in real-time with a small delay built in to avoid overloading the server with database queries.
+The javascript in 'filter.js' uses AJAX to query the database and update the page in real-time with a small delay built in to avoid overloading the server with database queries.

 **Inspire Me**

 The Inspire Me button links to the view of a random recipe by any user

 **Account**

 The account tab allows the user to change their password or permanently delete their account

-### What I've learnt
+## What I've learnt

 This project has taught me many lessons and developed all I've learnt while completing CS50X.
 Coming from solving problem sets to managing an entire project's development was a big leap but I am now much more confident in my ability to learn new technologies and creatively solve problems at a project level.

-I also learnt the value of version control using Git and Git Hub for this project.
+I have also learnt the value of version control using Git and Git Hub for this project.
 During development, I introduced a few project-breaking bugs but using version control and being methodical with my workflow I was able to isolate these bugs and continue work on the project.

-One issue I encountered regularly was feature creep which slowly added more and more work to the project and as I got further in the scope of the project continued to grow.
+One issue I encountered regularly was feature creep which slowly added more and more work to the project and as I got further in, the scope of the project continued to grow.
 By the end, I was setting more reasonable expectations and making sure I implemented the current tasks before considering new features.

 ### Final Notes

 Thank you to the CS50 team for making such a valuable piece of education available for free!